rubensauchelli/platform-template/README.md

 ## Features
 - **Authentication**: Secure user authentication via Clerk.
-- **Modern UI**: Clean, responsive interface with customizable components.
+- **Modern UI**: Clean, responsive interface with customizable components using Shadcn UI.
 - **Serverless Architecture**: Built for cloud deployment with optimal performance.
 - **Type Safety**: Full TypeScript support throughout the codebase.
 - **Database Integration**: Configured with Prisma ORM for flexible database operations.
 - **API Framework**: Well-structured API routes for backend functionality.
-- **AI Capabilities**: Integration with OpenAI and other AI services.
+- **OpenAI Integration**: Built-in utilities for working with OpenAI APIs.
-- **Template System**: Customizable templates for various content and workflows.
-- **Role-Based Access**: Granular control over user permissions.
 - **Secure By Design**: Built with security best practices in mind.

+> Note: While the codebase includes support for OpenAI integration and has structures for template workflows, some features mentioned in the documentation may require additional implementation to fully activate.

 ## Tech Stack
 ### **Frontend**